 MISSION GOODBYES AND PROJECTS

 A counselor in the Taichung Stake Presidency, Pres.
 Wu, with returned missionary Stephani Jian and Elder Greene.
 The stake held a humanitarian project teaching members of the church and 20-30 nonmembers how to make hand puppets.
 Parents (such as single mothers) of special-needs children will then be taught how to make the puppets to sell as money-making projects to help support family needs so their children could be kept in their own homes.
 About 200 attended the three-hour work session making about 300 puppets and then 700 puppet-making kits were given to the Foundation so local community project leaders can offer them to the parents of the children to assemble.
-It brought to mind the saying "if you give a man a fish it will provide food for one meal but if you teach him to fish it will provide food for a lifetime".
+It brought to mind the saying "if you give a man a fish it will provide food for one meal but if you teach him to fish it will provide food for a lifetime".What a great project to teach the gospel principle of self reliance.

 Our Mission President's wife, Sister Bishop with Sister Greene participating in the puppet-making project.